 - Spasms and stiffness of the jaw muscles.

 - Stiffness in the neck area.

 - Body spasms accompanied by pain which can last several minutes.

 - The other signs and symptoms include sweating, fever, rapid heart rate and elevated blood pressure.

 Causes and Risk Factors

-Here are the risk factors for tetanus bacteria to proliferate in the body:
+Here are the risk factors for tetanus bacteria to increase in the body:

 - Lack or inadequate immunization.

 - A deep wound that introduces tetanus spores to the site.

 - A foreign body stuck in the skin like a splinter or nail.